Level/transcoder/README.md

 # level-transcoder

-**Encode data with built-in or custom encodings.** The (not yet official) successor to [`level-codec`][level-codec] that introduces "transcoders" to translate between encodings and internal data formats supported by a db.
-This allows a db to store keys and values in a format of its choice (Buffer, Uint8Array or String) with zero-effort support of all known encodings.
+**Encode data with built-in or custom encodings.** The (not yet official) successor to [`level-codec`][level-codec] that transcodes encodings from and to internal data formats supported by a database.
+This allows a database to store keys and values in a format of its choice (Buffer, Uint8Array or String) with zero-effort support of all known encodings.

 [![level badge][level-badge]](https://github.com/Level/awesome)
 [![Test](https://img.shields.io/github/workflow/status/Level/transcoder/Test?label=test)](https://github.com/Level/transcoder/actions/workflows/test.yml)